iamigui/jira-issue-to-markdown/README.md

 name: Tag and Release in Github

 on:
+  push:
+    branches:
+      - feature/*
+      - release/*
+      - fix/*
+      - bugfix/*
   pull_request:
     types: [closed]

 permissions:
   contents: write # Grant permission to write to the repository

 jobs:
   tag-release: